Skip to content

 • Compute and container hardening essentials

-• Billing alerts and cost anomaly security signals
+• Billing alerts and cost anomaly monitoring as a security signal

 Baseline Control AreaMinimum StandardValidation MethodOwner

-Organization StructureProjects grouped by environment/business function with clear ownershipOrg/project inventory reviewCloud platform owner
+Organization StructureProjects grouped by environment and business function with clear ownershipOrg/project inventory reviewCloud platform owner

-IAM Role DesignLeast-privilege roles; no unnecessary Owner role assignmentsIAM bindings auditIAM/security team
+IAM Role DesignLeast-privilege roles; no unnecessary Owner-level assignmentsIAM bindings auditIAM/security team

 Service AccountsDedicated service accounts per workload with scoped permissionsService account inventory + policy reviewPlatform engineering

-MFA EnforcementMFA required for privileged access pathsIdentity policy verificationIdentity admin
+MFA EnforcementMFA required for all privileged access pathsIdentity policy verificationIdentity admin

-Cloud Audit LogsAdmin activity and data-access logs enabled where requiredLogging policy and sink checksSecurity operations
+Cloud Audit LogsAdmin activity and data-access logs enabled at appropriate scopeLogging policy and sink checksSecurity operations

-VPC Firewall RulesIngress/egress aligned to approved services onlyFirewall rule audit + change reviewNetwork/cloud ops
+VPC Firewall RulesIngress and egress aligned to approved services onlyFirewall rule audit + change reviewNetwork/cloud ops

-Cloud Storage SecurityBuckets private by default with explicit exceptionsBucket ACL/IAM policy scanData/platform owner
+Cloud Storage SecurityBuckets private by default with documented explicit exceptionsBucket ACL/IAM policy scanData/platform owner

-Secrets ManagementNo secrets in code/env where avoidable; managed secret storage usedCI scan + config reviewDevSecOps
+Secrets ManagementNo secrets in code or environment variables where avoidable; managed storage usedCI scan + config reviewDevSecOps

 Highest-priority risk categories